-In 2025, funding is requested for:
+In 2026, funding is requested for:

-• Armory Creative Campus Phase I Improvements
+• Armory Arts Center Phase I Renovations

 This project funds the first phase of essential design and safety improvements needed to open the building to the public.
-Phase I includes ADA access improvements, mechanical, electrical, plumbing and HVAC improvements, and sprinkler systems.
-Construction is anticipated to start in 2025.
+Phase I includes ADA access improvements, mechanical, electrical, plumbing, and sprinkler systems.
+Construction will start in 2025.
 As demonstrated in the 2022 Parks, Arts, and Recreation Capital Investment Strategy, funding will include a combination of grants and OMPD debt service.